OSINT

 OSINT : User Privacy in Linux

-Linux telemetry involves gathering and sending data from a Linux-based system to an external server or service.
+Linux telemetry, which involves gathering and sending data from a Linux-based system to an external server or service, raises concerns about Linux telemetry and privacy.
 The purpose of this process is often to monitor system performance, provide diagnostics, enable analytics, or improve system functionality.
 The collected data may encompass system performance indicators, usage patterns, hardware specifications, error logs, and other relevant information.
 In this article, we are going to discuss why telemetry can be seen as a potential threat to privacy, even when used for legitimate purposes.
-Also, we will discuss the methods to make the system more secure than before.
+We will also explore methods to make the system more secure than before.

 Table of Contents